 Brandi Z. Burton is an associate in the firm's Chicago office focusing her practice on the defense of toxic tort and product liability cases.
 She develops strategies to advise and support her clients at all stages of dispute resolution.

-Prior to joining Segal McCambridge’s Chicago office, Ms. Burton was an Assistant State’s Attorney with the Cook County State’s Attorney’s Office.
-As an Assistant State’s Attorney, Ms. Burton served as 1st chair attorney for jury trials, implemented litigation strategies, and led voir dire.
+Prior to joining Segal McCambridge, Ms. Burton was an assistant state’s attorney with the Cook County State’s Attorney’s Office.
+As an assistant state’s attorney, Ms. Burton served as 1st chair attorney for several jury and bench trials.

 Professional & Civic Involvement

-- Chicago Scholars, Part-Time College Counselor
+- Chicago Scholars, College Counselor, 2016-Present